 IH Sydney reserves the right to increase fees at any time.

-- Issuing statements of attainment or qualification, and populating authenticated VET transcripts;
+- issuing statements of attainment or qualification, and populating VET transcripts;

 - facilitating statistics and research relating to education, including surveys;

-- administering VET, including programme administration, regulation, monitoring and evaluation.
+- developing VET market understanding, policy, workforce planning and consumer information; and • administering VET, including programme administration, regulation, monitoring and evaluation.

-IH Sydney will not disclose an individual’s personal information to another person or organisation unless:
+IH Sydney will not disclose your personal information to another person or organisation except or unless:

-- the individual concerned is reasonably likely to have been aware, or made aware that information of that kind is usually passed to that person or organisation;
+- you are made aware that information of that kind is usually passed to that person or organisation (see above examples); or

-- the individual concerned has given written consent to the disclosure;
+- you have given written consent to the disclosure; or

-- IH Sydney believes on reasonable grounds that the disclosure is necessary to prevent or lessen a serious and imminent threat to the life or health of the individual concerned or of another person;
+- IH Sydney believes on reasonable grounds that the disclosure is necessary to prevent or lessen a serious and imminent threat to your life or health or that of another person; or

 - the disclosure is required or authorised by or under law; or